LukasWallrich/rsprite2/README.md

 ### Multi-item scales

 Often, several Likert-type items are averaged to measure a single construct (e.g., participants might be asked how happy, satisfied and fulfilled they are, with the results averaged into a measure of well-being).
-The resulting distribution can be explored by rsprite2 by specifying the `n_items` parameter.
+Possible resulting distribution can be explored by rsprite2 by specifying the `n_items` parameter.

 ``` r
 sprite_parameters <- set_parameters(mean = 1.95, sd = 1.55, n_obs = 20,